tekosulaiman/tekosulaiman.site/content/posts/understanding-memory-usage-in-ruby-rest-api.md

 - **RSS (Resident Set Size)** → total memory used by the Ruby process in the OS.
 - Initial usage is around **44 MB**, which is normal for Sinatra + Puma on Windows.
 - Larger than Go (~6 MB), similar to Python (~42 MB), and much smaller than Java Spring Boot (~300 MB).
 - The Ruby interpreter adds overhead from its object model and garbage collector, plus Puma as the web server.

+> Want to compare Ruby with Node.js?
+Check out [Understanding Memory Usage in Node.js REST API](https://tekosulaiman.site/understanding-memory-usage-in-nodejs-rest-api/) for runtime differences.

 ## 4. Advantages
 - Relatively light startup (tens of MB).